Montenegro–Serbia relations: Medieval period

 Duklja was a medieval South Slavic polity (10th–12th centuries) centred in modern-day Montenegro, around Lake Skadar and Zeta.
-Byzantine sources, such as those by John Skylitzes, referred to Duklja’s rulers (e.g., Stefan Vojislav) as "leaders of Serbs", indicating a Serbian ethnic character.
+Byzantine sources, such as those by John Skylitzes, referred to Duklja’s rulers (e.g., Stefan Vojislav) as "leaders of Serbs", indicating a Serb ethnic character.

-Duklja is often framed as a distinct proto-Montenegrin state, reflecting modern Montenegrin national narratives.
-Serbian historiography generally considers Duklja a Serb state, part of the broader medieval Serb political and cultural sphere, with its rulers and population integrated into the later Nemanjić state.
+Duklja is often framed as a distinct proto-Montenegrin state by modern Montenegrin national narratives.
+Serbian historiography generally considers Duklja a Serb state, part of the medieval Serb political and cultural sphere, with its rulers and population integrated into the later Nemanjić state.
 Most historians agree that Duklja was at least partially a Serb state, particularly under the Vojislavljević dynasty, but its precise identity remains contested due to the complex ethnic and political landscape of the medieval Balkans.

 By the late 11th and early 12th centuries, Duklja weakened due to internal strife and Byzantine interventions.
 Raška emerged as the leading Serbian state.
-Duklja, increasingly referred to as Zeta, was gradually absorbed into Raška’s sphere and by the late 12th century, Zeta was fully integrated into the Serbian Kingdom (proclaimed in 1217) and later the Serbian Empire under Stefan Dušan.
+Duklja, increasingly referred to as Zeta, was gradually absorbed into Raška’s sphere and by the late 12th century, Zeta was integrated into the Serbian Kingdom (proclaimed in 1217) and later the Serbian Empire under Stefan Dušan.
 Zeta was governed by Serbian nobles or royal heirs, such as Dušan’s son, Stefan Uroš, who was titled "King of Zeta".
 After Stefan Dušan’s death in 1355, the Serbian Empire fragmented.
-Zeta regained semi-independence under local dynasties like the Balšić noble family, who ruled as Serbian lords but pursued their own policies.
+Zeta regained semi-independence under local dynasties like the Balšić noble family, who ruled as Serb lords but pursued their own policies.

 By the 15th century, both Zeta and Serbia faced Ottoman expansion.
 Zeta, under the Crnojević noble family, maintained some independence longer than Serbia, which fell to the Ottomans in 1459.
 Zeta’s rulers sought Venetian and Hungarian support, diverging from Serbia’s path.
 The Crnojevićs still identified as Serbs, and Zeta’s Orthodox heritage aligned with Serbian traditions.

 Ottoman rule

-The relations between Serbia and Montenegro from 16th to 18th centuries were marked by geographical separation and limited direct interaction due to Ottoman rule dominance.
+The relations between Serbia and Montenegro from 16th to 18th centuries were influenced by geographical separation and limited direct interaction due to Ottoman rule dominance.
 During this period, "Montenegro" refers primarily to the region of Old Montenegro (rugged highlands around Cetinje), governed by the Petrović-Njegoš dynasty, while "Serbia" refers to areas under Ottoman control, particularly the Pashalik of Belgrade.
 At this time there was very little distinction between Serbs and Montenegrins, if any.
 The Metropolitanate of Montenegro and the Littoral, eparchy under constant jurisdiction of the Serbian Patriarchate of Peć, directly influenced the establishment of the Prince-Bishopric of Montenegro in 1697.
 While nominally under Ottoman suzerainty, Montenegro’s mountainous terrain and tribal organization allowed it to maintained de facto autonomy and to resist direct Ottoman control.
 Montenegro’s autonomy allowed it to act as a symbol of resistance against Ottoman rule, inspiring Serbs in Ottoman-controlled Serbia.